techidaily/site-android-pokemon-go/source/_posts/in-2024-ultimate-guide-to-catch-the-regional-located-pokemon-for-xiaomi-redmi-note-12r-drfone-by-drfone-virtual-android.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1975562/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+_**Tips:** Tired of walking to hatch eggs?
+Using Dr.Fone - Virtual Location to hatch Pokémon Go eggs without taking a step.
+Explore the world of Pokémon from the comfort of your home.
+Try it now and level up your Pokémon Go adventure!_

 ## Bonus Tip: The Different Types of Pokemon Eggs in Pokemon Go

 In Pokemon Go, there are several types of Pokemon Eggs that you can collect.
 These eggs can be obtained by visiting PokeStops or by receiving them as rewards for completing certain in-game tasks.
 Once an egg is collected, you must walk a certain distance (ranging from 2 to 12 kilometers) to hatch the egg and reveal the Pokemon inside.
 You can use the ways mentioned above to hatch eggs in Pokemon Go without walking.